 — WG Saraband 🏴🇵🇹🏳️🌈 (@wgsaraband) January 17, 2020

-A step up from Google Translate – also a nifty app for international students – is Duolingo.
+A step up from Google Translate – also a helpful app for international students – is Duolingo.
 This app doesn’t just translate but also helps you learn a new language through gamified and interactive ways that make it fun.

 You can earn virtual coins, unlock new levels, and increase your score while mastering new words, phrases, and grammar.